Electric Drives · Lecture 3B

 • Torque proportional to current squared

-Advantage: Excellent for traction applications requiring high starting torque, such as electric trains and hoists.
+Advantage: Excellent for traction applications requiring high starting torque.

 Regenerative Braking – Concept